vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 ```
 u: (<<chocolate [~ice_cream ~] >>)
 ```
-would match if you only said “chocolate” while inside the topic, or if you said “chocolate ice cream” while outside the topic.
+would match if you only said "chocolate" while inside the topic, or if you said "chocolate ice cream" while outside the topic.

 ## Prefix Wildcard Spelling and Postfix Wildcard Spelling